simonklitjohnson/PyTNote/readme.md

 -d [note no.]      - deletes note with corresponding id -e [note no.]      - edits note with corresponding id -h                 - lists this help menu
--s                 - shares note with corresponding no. to hastebin (and copies URL to clipboard)
+-u                 - update PyTNote if update is available -s                 - shares note with corresponding no. to hastebin (and copies URL to clipboard)
 ```
 #### Dependencies